tuzixuexi/BE/README.md

 # BE
 This is a R package developed for multi-locus association analysis using a backward elimination approach.
-It employs an adaptive FDR to adapt the flexiable model size.More details can be viewed in the reference.
+It employs an adaptive FDR to accomodate the flexiable model size.More details can be viewed in the reference.

 INSTALLATION: